ConnorBaker/CS321_Lectures/2019-08-26/Lecture.md

 1. People
 2. Process
 3. Project
+   + This typically involves managing the process -- acquiring tools, money, Subject Matter Experts, etc.
 4. Product

 ## A Generic Software Engineering Process

+The order of these events depends largely on the development process used.

 1. Communication
 2. Planning
 3. Modeling
 4. Construction
 5. Deployment
+6. Evolution

 ## Umbrella Activities

+These activities occur constantly through the development and software lifecycle.

 + Project tracking and control
 + Risk management
 + Software Quality Assurance (QA)
 + Technical reviews
 + Measurement
+  + Without some measure (a metric) we cannot hope to improve something
 + Software Configuration Management (SCM)
 + Documentation and other artifacts